api-bureau/e-days-api/README.md

-# CloudCall Api
+# E-days Api
-The purpose of this project is to help you exploring CloudCall APIs and speed up your CloudCall APIs C# and .NET Core implementation.
+The purpose of this project is to help you exploring E-days APIs and speed up your E-days APIs C# and .NET Core implementation.

 ## Contributors
 This project adheres following guidelines.